Tucker Carlson's staff could view but not record Jan. 6 footage, GOP lawmaker says

 Though Loudermilk said the Administration Committee would have some oversight of the video release, he told CBS News the agreement with Fox News was reached by McCarthy before the committee was even organized earlier this year.
 "That came directly from the speaker's office," Loudermilk said.

-Multiple House Republicans said the sharing of some of the massive trove of police videos with Fox News was discussed at a Tuesday morning meeting GOP lawmakers.
-Loudermilk said there was no noticeable protest or dissent from House Republicans at the Tuesday meeting about the video agreement with Fox News.
+Multiple House Republicans said the sharing of some of the massive trove of police videos with Fox News was discussed at a Tuesday morning meeting of GOP lawmakers.
+Loudermilk said there was no noticeable protest or dissent about the video agreement with Fox News among Republicans at the meeting.

 House Majority Leader Steve Scalise said that any videos that are eventually released are "obviously going to be scrutinized to make sure that you're not exposing sensitive information."